 Lectures and discussions: You are expected to attend class, pay attention, and participate actively in discussions by answering questions, asking questions, and making comments.
 You will get more out of the lecture if you have read the material in the textbook ahead of time.
-You may always bring your book with you to lecture, but notes are necessary and can be downloaded through eLearn.
-Learning Outcomes for students can be found in the Walters State eLearn for this course and the chemistry section of the Natural Science homepage (http://library.ws.edu/mChemistry), Lecture Notes used in lecture are available for your review on the Walters State eLearn page for this course.
+Always bring your book/notes with you to lecture.
+Learning Outcomes for students can be found in the Walters State eLearn for this course and the chemistry section of the Natural Science homepage, Notes used in lecture are available for you to download and print in eLearn.